Nadir011995/Digital-electronics-2/Labs/Project/README.md

 *	[void Check_password_2()](Keypad.c): The same implementation as the previous function.
 Here we will compare the second correct passcode.
 *	[void reset()](): This function is for cleaning and resetting the display.
 The variables are set to their initial state.
 The audio is deactivated.
 *	[void entry_denied()](Keypad.c): This function shows, the message “Wrong Password” on the display.
 This function operates when the entered passwords are incorrect.
 The audio is activated.
-* [void entry_accepted()]:(Keypad.c) If the entered password matches with the correct passcodes, this function will be operated.
+* [void entry_accepted()](Keypad.c): If the entered password matches with the correct passcodes, this function will be operated.
 The message e.g “Welcome Mr. Thomas” is shown on the display.
 The relay will be activated.

 #### The interrupt handlers in main.c:

-*	TIMER0_OVF_vect: The TIM0 is enabled with a 4 millisecond overflow time.
+*	[TIMER0_OVF_vect](main.c): The TIM0 is enabled with a 4 millisecond overflow time.
 At the beginning in Interrupt Handler, there is the if statement with the condition timecheck> 100.
 This means that the data will be sent after 400 milliseconds via UART and to the LCD display.
-*	TIMER1_OVF_vect:  The TIM1 is enabled with 1 second.
+*	[TIMER1_OVF_vect](main.c):  The TIM1 is enabled with 1 second.
 There is also data sending via UART.
 This interrupt handler is created for delay.
 It counts down10 seconds for entering the password, 10 seconds with correct password, 1 second for "Wrong Password" is displayed and the buzzer is activated for 1 second too.